-• KW STATISTICS - 0.5 CREDIT (dual credit course - earns 4 KCC credits) GRADES 11-12 ONE SEMESTER COURSE
+• KW STATISTICS - 0.5 CREDIT (dual credit course - earns 4 KW credits)

-PREREQUISITES: ALEKS score of 30-45% OR a minimum ACT MATH score of 19 This course focuses on the following Statistics topics: descriptive statistics, correlation
+PREREQUISITES: ALEKS score of 30-45% OR a minimum ACT MATH score of 19

 This course focuses on the following Statistics topics: descriptive statistics, correlation and linear regression, inferential statistics and probability distributions as applied to confidence intervals, hypothesis testing, and applications to business and other fields.
 This course is designed for the college bound student and is designed to offer challenge.